 j) identification of students with special learning needs or signs of learning problems and make necessary referrals.

-- For Year 1 students: Students are required to attend 2 scheduled academic advising meetings with their Academic Advisor in an academic year.
-The 1st meeting will be scheduled in semester one (during add/drop period).
-And the 2nd meeting will be scheduled in the middle of semester two.
+- For Year 1 students: Students are required to attend at least one academic advising meeting with their Academic Advisor in an academic year.
+The meeting will be scheduled in semester one (during add/drop period).

 - For Year 2 to 4 students: The Academic Advisor will be available to answer his/her enquiries via email and provide clinical consultation to his/her students on need basis by individual appointment.